Always Use Double-quoted Strings in Ruby

 Readability

 My favorite reason for using double-quoted strings is that I think they’re easier to read.
 Single quotes are not particularly distinctive—they’re too similar to too many other characters.
-When intentionally looking the difference is obvious, but when quickly scanning text it’s slightly harder to parse single-quoted strings than double-quoted strings.
-I have no empirical proof for this—it’s just anecdotal observation—but when I point it out most seem to notice the difference.
+When intentionally looking the difference is obvious, but when quickly scanning text it’s slightly harder to visually parse single-quoted strings than double-quoted strings.
+I can’t say this is objectively true—it’s just an anecdotal observation—but when I point it out most people seem to notice the difference.

 Simplicity